SECURITIES AND EXCHANGE COMMISSION

 About Concord Medical

 Concord Medical Services Holdings Limited is a leading specialty hospital management solution provider and operator of the largest network of radiotherapy and diagnostic imaging centers in China.
-As of June 30, 2017, the Company operated a network of 60 centers with 41 hospital partners that spanned 34 cities and 19 provinces and administrative regions in China.
+As of December 31, 2015, the Company operated a network of 125 centers with 74 hospital partners that spanned 52 cities and 25 provinces and administrative regions in China.
 Under long-term arrangements with top-tier hospitals in China, the Company provides radiotherapy and diagnostic imaging equipment and manages the daily operations of these centers, which are located on the premises of its hospital partners.
 The Company also provides ongoing training to doctors and other medical professionals in its network of centers to ensure a high level of clinical care for patients.
+As part of its high-end cancer hospital development strategy and oversea business extension, the Company acquired Concord Cancer Hospital, a private hospital in Singapore in April, 2015.
 For more information, please see http://ir.concordmedical.com.

 Safe Harbor Statement